chalyvonmonroeschmitz/GeneticArchiveFund/README.md

 3) At the planetery command continue Military Industrial expansion and resource of Ion minerals or which ever elements will support the capabilities of the forces of the Quantum Core Source.
 4) Infiltrate all encrypted communications and analyse for information leads about the Vietnam War, Khmer Rouge and the Australian involement.
 Continue analysis and build dialogue with the intelligent life forms on this planet.
 Request judicial action to bring those to justice within 24 hours or the threat will be eliminated by the defensive probes, ground, sea and air units of the Quantum command.
 5) Continue analysis of all methods of communications
-6) Intergalactic Military resources must continue to be supported in correlation with the growing fortifications networks towards an exponential growth factor for the control of all regions within the Ion Uni

-that are discovered to be capable of supporting life or other forms of beings or matter
+6) Intergalactic Military resources must continue to be supported in correlation with the growing fortifications networks towards an exponential growth factor for the control of all regions within the Ion Universe that are discovered to be capable of supporting life or other forms of beings or matter
 7) Continue reconnaissence and analysis from Neutral or passive communicable beings and action the execution of the parties whom have or are aiding and abetting the forces from the Earth planets and solar system.
 Extract intel and action as precribed
 8) Move militar front with the infrastructure support of resources and fortification networks along the fron.
 Optimize this network for at optimal maximum capacity